quangdaon/unlockjs/README.md

 });
 ```

 The `.addCheat` method accepts three parameters: a name, code array, and callback function.
 The name is just an identifier and has no use other than to find the cheat later on, but it should be descriptive enough for other developers to identify.
 Currently, UnlockJS uses the standard American keyboard for mapping.
 Therefore, it recognizes keys such as 'ctrl' and 'alt', but not something like 'cmd' or 'option'.
 There are two ways of passing in the parameters.
-The first, as seen above, as by passing them in as normal.
+The first, as seen above, is by passing them in as normal.
 This accepts them in any order.
 Alternatively, they can be passed as an object:

 ```javascript
 unlocker.addCheat({